sivaram-R/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 ## AIM:
 To write a C program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule.

 ## Algorithm
 1. Start the program.
 2.Initialize a stack and set the top index to -1.
 3.Define the push() and pop() functions to add and remove elements from the stack.
 4.Define the priority() function to assign priorities to operators.
 5.Traverse the expression in the IntoPost() function, handling operands, parentheses, and operators.
 6.After processing the expression, pop and print any remaining operators from the stack.
 7.End.

 ## Program:
 ```
 /*
 Program to convert the infix expression into postfix expression
-Developed by:  Gokul C
+Developed by:  SIVARAM R
-RegisterNumber: 212223240040
+RegisterNumber: 212222100050

 */
 #include<stdio.h>